stassop/ReactNativeTodo/README.md

 ```

 We create a single `App` instance in this test because we want to preserve the state throughout the test.
 Also, we pass it a real store with reducers and middleware instead of a mock.
-However, we still mock our API calls because they are outside of our React/Redux scope.
+However, we still mock our Api calls because they are outside of our React/Redux scope.

 ```javascript
 describe('App', () => {